linhaowei1/NLPDL-2025Fall/hw2_huggingface/README.md

 7. `evaluate`.
 You need to compute `accuracy`, `micro_f1`,`macro_f1` and `weight_f1` using [this package](https://huggingface.co/docs/evaluate/index).
 8. `DataCollatorWithPadding`.
 Why you should use data collator before training?
 9. `Trainer` and `TrainingArguments`.
 This is the main training engine of 🤗transformers.
 10. `wandb`.
 It can track your experiments and easily interact with 🤗Huggingface.
 You may [sign up an account](http://wandb.ai) then read the [documents](https://docs.wandb.ai/guides/integrations/huggingface) to setup your recording.
-Use offline mode if you are unable to connect `wandb` server on your machine.
+If you are unable to connect `wandb` server on your machine, set environment variable `WANDB_MODE="offline"` before running your script, and execute `wandb sync <your_wandb_offline_dir>` to upload them after training.

 After you finish the script,